dart-archive/coverage/README.md

 where `app_package` is the path to the package whose coverage is being collected.
 If `--sdk-root` is set, Dart SDK coverage will also be output.

+#### Ignore lines from coverage

+- `// coverage:ignore-line` to ignore one line.
+- `// coverage:ignore-start` and `// coverage:ignore-end` to ignore range of lines inclusive.
+- `// coverage:ignore-file` to ignore the whole file.